-Terrain, soils and permafrost in the Project area have experienced relatively low levels of impacts prior to clearing and development undertaken for previously approved project components; these include well leases, pipeline right-of-ways, access roads, sumps, camps and other facilities, as described earlier.
+Terrain, soils and permafrost in the Project area have experienced relatively low levels of impacts prior to clearing and development undertaken for previously approved Project components; these include well leases, pipeline right-of-ways, access roads, sumps, camps and other facilities.
 Typical sources of potential impacts included contamination resulting from spills and/or poorly managed waste; altered, local terrain features (surface topography, site elevation, drainage patterns) resulting from soil movement; soil erosion resulting from the removal of vegetative ground cover; and disruption of permafrost resulting in slumping and erosion.

-To mitigate any ongoing risk of impacts to terrain, soil and permafrost, Paramount will continue to employ specific industry best management practices and applicable mitigation measures outlined in the Fort Liard EPP, previously submitted to the MVLWB.
-Within the existing EPP are resource or issue-specific plans, some of which pertain specifically to terrain, soils and permafrost, including the Fort Liard Spill Contingency Plan.
+To mitigate any ongoing risk of impacts to terrain, soil and permafrost, Paramount will continue to employ specific industry best management practices and applicable mitigation measures, previously submitted to the MVLWB.
+Specific plans include the Liard Spill Contingency Plan and Waste Management Plan.
 Additional mitigation and best management practices that will be employed include:

-• The GNWT, 1993.
-Environmental guidelines for the construction, maintenance and closure of winter roads in the Northwest Territories (Prepared by Stanley Associates

-Engineering Ltd., Yellowknife and Sentar Consultants Ltd., Winnipeg Prepared for The Department of Transportation, Yellowknife.
-73 pp. + apps.);

-- The Liard Area Emergency Response Plan; - The Spill Contingency Plan Liard, NWT; - The Operating Guidelines for Permafrost Areas; - The Waste Management Plan Celibeta, Fort Liard and Pointed Mountain, NWT
+- The GNWT, 1993.
+Environmental guidelines for the construction, maintenance and closure of winter roads in the Northwest Territories (Prepared by Stanley Associates Engineering Ltd., Yellowknife and Sentar Consultants Ltd., Winnipeg Prepared for The Department of Transportation, Yellowknife.
+73 pp. + apps.); - The Liard Area Emergency Response Plan; - The Spill Contingency Plan Liard, NWT; - The Operating Guidelines for Permafrost Areas; - The Waste Management Plan Celibeta, Fort Liard and Pointed Mountain, NWT